wearetechnative/awesome-technative/readme.md

 <!-- description -->

-We at [TechNative](https://technative.nl) help organizations optimizing their cloud.
+We at [TechNative](https://technative.nl) help organizations with optimizing their cloud.

 </div>